Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

   61:   c3                      ret
 ```

-Here it is less obvious how a program could detect that these tree `cmovae` can be
+Here it is less obvious how a program could detect that these three `cmovae` can
-replaced by a single one.
+be replaced by a single one.

 But to be fair, Cranelift is design to have faster compilation times, and may
 not be prepared to optimized such a bad emitted IR.

-So let's optmized these repeated operations during translation.
+So let's optimize these repeated operations during translation.
 I will not
-implement the three remaining optimizations, beacause I think they will not be
+implement the three remaining optimizations yet, because I think they will not
-necessary.
+be necessary.

 First let's make the source iterator be peekable, and filter out non-instruction
 symbols: